 Throttling allows you to control the send speed of messages to help you manage your traffic.
 If you send messages to a large audience but don't have the server capacity to handle a lot of concurrent visitors to your website or app, controlling the amount of sends makes it less likely you will experience a large surge in traffic.

-Enable throttling for all push and email messages within Settings > Messaging.
+Enable throttling for all push messages within Settings > Messaging.
 Once enabled, this can be overridden at a per-message basis.
 To improve the campaign performance, we convert the throttling limit at a per-second level.
 This results in contiguous processing of different batches and avoids the delay between the batches.

-Throttling is available for push notifications and email.
-See Email Throttling & Warm-Up for more details.
+Throttling is available for push notifications only.

 You can override your app-level throttle setting for any given notification on the notification creation form by ticking the 'Override throttling setting' tick box or the API

 If you want to not apply throttling to a given message, you can put a '0' in the messages per minute field: